For Department Academic Schedulers

 1 unit = 750 minutes

-If a Topics Course has been offered 8 semesters or more, it must be converted to a new course before it can be offered again.
-This rule applies even when the title has been slightly modified.
+If a Topics Course of the same subject has been offered 7 times with steady enrollment or 9 times with low enrollment, it must be converted to a regular course before it can be offered again.
+This rule applies even when the title of the topics course has been slightly modified.